ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 ## Generated Copy

 ### Eyebrow
-REMOTE SALES JOB IN 8 WEEKS
+REMOTE SALES JOB IN 8-10 WEEKS

 ### Headline
-You hate your boss.
-Your body hurts.
-Your family is exhausted from watching you suffer through a job that drains everything out of you.
-But you keep scrolling Instagram seeing people living on beaches, driving cars you want, wearing watches you deserve.
-That life is not reserved for other people.
-It is available to you right now through one specific skill that takes 8 to 10 weeks to master.
-Remote sales income, no boss
+Leave your job.
+Start selling remote.
+Remote income without the 9-5

 ### Subheadline
-You go from stuck in a 9-5 that crushes your soul to landing a remote sales role where you earn commission and build real wealth.
-This works because you are learning the exact system that took me from carpenter to $50,000 a month in five years, now taught directly to people like you.
+You go from stuck in a job that drains you to making real money selling remotely, with clients who actually value your work.
+I show you exactly how to land the role and close deals that pay.

 ### CTA
 Apply for the program